chungg/chungg.github.io/about.md

 [Gnocchi](http://gnocchi.xyz) for Huawei Technologies Canada, previously at Red Hat, eNovance, and IBM.

-off the clock, i can be found employing major league shift tactics at children rec league baseball games, dancing randomly, or teaching my mom that the button doesn't work because she's clicking the button in a screenshot and not a real button.
+off the clock, i can be found building LEGO:registered:, dancing randomly, or teaching my mom that the button doesn't work because she's clicking the button in a screenshot and not a real button.

-feel free to follow me above
+feel free to follow me above.

 reach me at gord [ at ] live dot ca